Gioant/Gioant/README.md

 ## About Me

 A multi-lingual Full Stack Developer from Canada.
 I bring a unique blend of analytical prowess and programming expertise.
-Been programming for ~2 years and working in different environments I am your go-to consultant for tailoring solutions to your needs!
+Been programming for ~2 years and working in different environments.

+Consider me your go-to consultant for tailoring solutions to your needs!

 - 🌍  I'm based in Montreal, Canada
 - 🚀  I'm currently working on a Multi Step Form!